MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-overview.md

 ﻿---
 title: Overview of the plan to produce end-to-end business process flow
-description: Read about how Dynamics 365 supports the *plan to produce* business process. ms.date: 11/27/2023 ms.topic: conceptual
+description: Read about how Dynamics 365 supports the plan to produce business process, including an overview on the plan to produce process relationship. ms.date: 11/27/2023 ms.topic: conceptual
 author: edupont04